|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Lotteries were used as funding sources on some early systems.

 Secured loans were used to build some early water works.

 Bonds became the most common method of funding water works.
-The first revenue bonds were issued in 1895 to rehabilitate the water system in Spoke, Washington.
+The first revenue bonds were issued in 1895 to rehabilitate the water system in Spokane, Washington.

 The first water works owned by a special district was in Pittsfield, Massachusetts, where the fire district was authorized to construct water works in 1852, but local voters did not approve the project until 1855.

 1958 "The Legal and Governmental Status of the Metropolitan Special District," by Robert W. Tobin.
 University of Miami Law Review 13(2):129-151 (Winter 1958)